jingwora/C-Tutorial/README.md

 | ------------------ | ----------- | ----------------------------------------------------- |
 | int myArray[][2]   | 2d array    | int myArray[][2] = {{1, 2}, {3, 4}};                  |
 | int myArray[][][2] | 3d array    | int myArray[][][2] = {{{1,1},{1,1}}, {{1,1}, {1,1}}}; |

+### pointer

+- The memory address of a variable
+- Passing by reference
+- The function pointer can be passed as a parameter
+- & : (Reference Operator) is used to return the memory location.
+- %x : a memory location is inhexadecimal
+- %p : a pointer
+- \* : to create a pointer variable
+- printf("The address is: %p\n", &var);
+- function(int value1, int value2, int(\*opp)(int, int))

 ## Library